Reconstructive Breast & DIEP Flap Surgery

 What is the Best Way to Choose a Surgeon?

 It’s always best to speak with an experienced plastic surgeon trained extensively in breast reconstruction.
 Dr. Cara Downey will be able to guide you to a plan that is right for you taking into consideration your aesthetic desires, extent of disease and cancer treatments and body habits.
+To date, she has performed over 200 DIEP flap surgeries.

 To get started with Breast Reconstruction, call our Houston office at (713) 496-2427, or Email Us.